-Killing vector fields have well-known geometrical and physical interpretations and have been studied for a long time by geometers and physicists on Riemannian and pseudo-Riemannian manifolds.
-Killing vector fields are vector fields on (pseudo-) Riemannian manifolds that preserve metric i.e. under the flew of a Killing vector field the metric does not change.
-The set of all Killing vector fields on a connected Riemannian manifold forms a Lie algebra over the set of real numbers.
-The number of independent Killing vector fields measures the degree of symmetry of a Riemannian manifold.
-This number is bounded above by the dimension of the isometry group of the standard sphere.
-On a compact manifold $M$ equality is attained if and only if $M$\ is isometric to the standard sphere or the real projective space.
-The problem of existence and characterization of Killing vector fields is important in both geometry physics.
-For instance, in compact Riemannian manifolds negative Ricci curvature ensures the absence of nontrivial Killing vector fields.
-Moreover, non-positive Ricci curvature of $ M$ implies that any Killing vector field is parallel\cite{Berestovskii:2008, Besse2008, Duggala:2005, Ivancevic:2007, Kuhnel:1997, Operea:2008, Shenawy:2015}
+Conformal vector fields have well-known geometrical and physical interpretations and have been studied for a long time by geometers and physicists on Riemannian and pseudo-Riemannian manifolds.
+Killing vector fields are conformal vector fields on (pseudo-) Riemannian manifolds that preserve metric, i.e, under the flow of a Killing vector field the metric does not change.
+The set of all Killing vector fields on a connected Riemannian manifold forms a Lie algebra over the set of real numbers.\cite {Berestovskii:2008, Besse2008, Duggala:2005, Ivancevic:2007, Kuhnel:1997, Operea:2008, Shenawy:2015}

-In \cite{Unal:2012}, the authors studied Killing vector fields of warped product manifolds specially in standard static space-times.
-They proves a global characterization of the Killing vector fields of a standard static space-time They proved a form of a Killing vector field on the space-time in terms of Killing vector fields of the product parts.
+In \cite{Unal:2012}, the authors studied Killing vector fields of warped product manifolds specially on standard static space-times.
+They prove some global characterization of the Killing vector fields of a standard static space-time.
+More explicitly, they obtain a form of a Killing vector field on this class of space-times.
 Moreover, a characterization of the Killing vector fields on a standard static space-time with compact Riemannian parts and many other interesting results are given.
-In this section we study the concept of Killing vector fields on sequential warped product manifolds.
+In this section, we study the concept of conformal vector fields on sequential warped product manifolds.